Listerine for Toenail Fungus: Does It Work? Podiatrist

 Quick answer: Listerine foot soaks are a popular home remedy for toenail fungus — the thymol, eucalyptol, and menthol have mild antifungal properties — but evidence is limited and they rarely clear an established nail infection alone.
 They may help early, surface cases; thick, spreading, or stubborn fungus usually needs a proven topical or a podiatrist.

-Every week, patients come into our Howell and Bloomfield Hills offices after spending months soaking their toenails in Listerine, hoping the mouthwash that kills oral bacteria would do the same to the fungus living in their nails.
+Every week, patients come into our Howell and Bloomfield Township offices after spending months soaking their toenails in Listerine, hoping the mouthwash that kills oral bacteria would do the same to the fungus living in their nails.
 I understand the appeal — it’s inexpensive, it’s available at every grocery store, and there are thousands of testimonials online.
 But the biology of toenail fungus makes it very resistant to topical soaks of any kind, including Listerine.
 Let me explain exactly why, and what actually works.

 What Is Toenail Fungus?